strangetom/ingredient-parser/docs/source/guide/postprocessing.rst

+.. currentmodule:: ingredient_parser.postprocess

 Post-processing the model output
 ================================

 The output from the model is a list of labels and scores, one for each token in the input sentence.
 This needs to be turned into a more useful data structure so that the output can be used by the users of this library.

-The following dataclass is defined which will be output from the ``parse_ingredient`` function:
+The following dataclass is defined which will be output from the :func:`parse_ingredient() <ingredient_parser.parsers.parse_ingredient>` function:

 .. literalinclude:: ../../../ingredient_parser/postprocess/dataclasses.py
     :pyobject: ParsedIngredient